understanding-the-connected-home/book/personal_data.md

 - Respect for user privacy – keep it user-centric

-## Consent
+**Consent**
 Valid consent must be explicit for data collected and purposes data used.
 Consent must be verifiable.
 Data controllers must be able to prove "consent" (opt-in) and consent may be withdrawn at any time.

 This is necessary.
 It is also a good practice that will ensure that users can trust services - so far, user acceptance of smart home products has been limited to say the least.

-## Data breaches
+**Data breaches**

-In case a data breach occurs, there's already strong regulation in place: [^2]
+In case a data breach occurs, there's already strong regulation in place, especially in Europe: [^2]

 > Legal obligation to notify the Supervisory Authority without undue delay and this is also still subject to negotiations at present.
 The reporting of a data breach is not subject to any de minimis standard and it is likely that the GDPR will provide that such breaches must be reported to the Supervisory Authority as soon as they become aware of the data breach (Article 31).
 Individuals have to be notified if adverse impact is determined.

-## Data deletion
+The best companies will go way beyond the legal minimum and proactively seek out users and propose actionable steps to remedy the situation.

-Users should always be able to delete their data:
+**Data deletion**

-- the data subject has the right to request erasure of personal data related to him on any one of a number of grounds including non-compliance with article 6.1 (lawfulness) that includes a case (f) where the legitimate interests of the controller is overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data
+Users should always be able to delete their data.
+Again, the regulation in Europe is already in place:

-## Data portability
+The data subject has the right to request erasure of personal data related to him on any one of a number of grounds including non-compliance with article 6.1 (lawfulness) that includes a case (f) where the legitimate interests of the controller is overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data.

-> A person shall be able to transfer their personal data from one electronic processing system to and into another, without being prevented from doing so by the data controller.
-In addition, the data must be provided by the controller in a structured and commonly used electronic format.
-The right to data portability is provided by Article 18 of the GDPR.
-[9] Legal experts see in the final version of this measure a "new right" created that "reaches beyond the scope of data portability between two controllers as stipulated in Article 18."[16]
+How this will workable within the context of aggregated data, big data sets, and shared data will have to be seen.

-##
+**Data portability**

-Security included here, too: different lifespans of homes vs. IoT devices, no homegrown crypto, security patches and how to ship regularly, (HT Ame)
+In addition to data deletion, to give users control over their data and how it is used all connected home services should be built with data portability in mind.
+How to implement this is to be determined on a case-by-case basis, but users should at all times be able to move their data into and out a service - this means easy-to-access export functionality as much as strict adoption of standards.